A Tale of two feet….

 26th June 2019

-For anyone who is considering a vocation in Podiatry- I would say just take moment to think how it would feel to be in pain at every step, to be scared that you will never walk again.
-Then take another moment to understand the immense changes you can make to someone’s life- and to maybe save their life.
+For anyone who is considering a career in Podiatry- I would say just take moment to think how it would feel to be in pain at every step, to be scared that you will never walk again.
+Then take another moment to understand the immense difference you can make to someone’s life- and to maybe save their life.
 Diabetes is a challenging condition, the subsequent and many conditions that come as a result of its long term can be depressing.
 To help someone retain the ability to walk or continue to mobilise is an amazing and wonderful opportunity.
 I feel so very grateful and humbled by the care and help I have been given.

 The condition I have been diagnosed with is Charcot Foot.